wyuting0/sudoku-solver/README.md

 # Sudoku Solver

+The name pretty much speaks for itself.

 ## Description

-A simple Sudoku solver implemented in C using the backtracking algorithm.
-This program allows you to input a Sudoku puzzle and solves it using a backtracking algorithm.
-It provides a command-line interface to interact with the solver.
-I coded this project by myself.
+This Sudoku solver is a simple C program that cracks puzzles using the backtracking algorithm.

 ## Features

-- Solves Sudoku puzzles of varying difficulty levels.
+- Handles Sudoku puzzles of different difficulty levels.
-- Provides a clear and readable command-line interface.
+- Has a straightforward command-line interface.
-- Demonstrates the use of backtracking algorithm for puzzle-solving.
+- Shows how the backtracking algorithm gets the job done.

 ## Getting Started